Area 1, Haldon Ridge to Dart Valley

-Read more about similar projects (formerly called ‘National Mapping Programme’ or ‘NMP’) in Devon.
+Read more about similar aerial investigation and mapping projects in Devon (formerly called ‘National Mapping Programme’ or ‘NMP’).

 The survey covers 290.5 square kilometres from Haldon Ridge to the Dart Valley.
 This area contains a high proportion of buried archaeological sites which are visible as cropmarks, as well as good survival of nationally significant earthworks.
 The historic environment here is under pressure from potential impacts as diverse as initiatives to reduce diffuse water pollution, to housing and commercial development.